abdelshok/react-redux-tailwind-boilerplate/README.md

 #### Reducers

 Finally, the reducers are all in the ```./reducers``` file, which for now contains two reducers.
-The authentication reducer, which we've discussed before, and the spotify reducer, which processes spotify-api related actions.
+The **authentication reducer**, which we've discussed before, and the **spotify reducer**, which processes spotify-api related actions.
 For now, the only action available there is **STORE_USER_DATA**, which, as expected, stores the users data upon logging in.

 ## 🛠 Installation & Set Up